 It is believed that Lister has been aware of the fact that the large number of deaths after surgery did not come from the procedure itself.
 He started searching for the issue and compared patients and their wounds, e.g. patients with and without flesh wounds.
 Lister began to wash his hands before surgery as also suggested by Ignaz Semmelweis and tried not to walk around with the patients’ blood on his clothes as many surgeons did this to show their status.
 The surgeon also started to read about Louis Pasteur’s work on pasteurization principles and agreed with the French scientist that germs are often contracted from the air and that in order to prevent an infection, germs had to be killed before they could enter the wound.

+The phenol effectively killed the bacteria still present in the dressing and on the wound surface, new germs no longer reached the wound surface; wound healing was therefore fast and without complications.
+Lister developed systematic hospital hygiene from the initially selective use of phenol.
+Frequent hand washing by doctors and nursing staff with phenol solution and the use of rubber gloves had a lasting effect.
 Unfortunately, it took some time until surgeons got used to Lister’s methods.
 Often, they were tired of having to go through the sterilization procedure before surgery or they did it incorrectly and did not achieve the expected results.
 It is believed that the method was soon widely used in Germany, especially Munich and after Lister was appointed Professor of Surgery in London’s King’s College Hospital in 1877, English doctors could also be convinced.

 References and Further Reading: